 RIGHTEOUS DENIM

-FOR THIS SPECIAL ISSUE, WeAr ASK TOP DENIM PROFESSIONALS – INCLUDING DESIGNERS, CEOS, MANUFACTURERS, FABRIC AND FIBER SPECIALISTS – WHAT WILL BE THE CRUCIAL INNOVATIONS THAT FINALLY POSITION DENIM AS A SUSTAINABLE CATEGORY
+FOR THIS SPECIAL ISSUE, WeAr ASKS TOP DENIM PROFESSIONALS – INCLUDING DESIGNERS, CEOS, MANUFACTURERS, FABRIC AND FIBER SPECIALISTS – WHAT WILL BE THE CRUCIAL INNOVATIONS THAT FINALLY POSITION DENIM AS A SUSTAINABLE CATEGORY

 Ani Wells, Founder, Simply Suzette

-The denim industry has been working tirelessly to come up with solutions to producing this resource intensive garmentBut, , the collaborative efforts and knowledge shared within the denim community has put us ahead of the fashion industry in general.
+The denim industry has been working tirelessly to come up with solutions to producing this resource intensive garment.
+But, it seems, the collaborative efforts and knowledge shared within the denim community has put us ahead of the fashion industry in general.

-Traditionally, synthetic indigo requires petroleum, formaldehyde and cyanide, as well other toxic substances to turn the powdered form into a liquid dye.
+Traditionally, synthetic indigo requires petroleum, formaldehyde and cyanide, as well as other toxic substances, to turn the powdered form into a liquid dye.
 However, the newest innovation is bio-engineered indigo, which genetically engineers bacteria to mirror the way Polygonum Tinctorium makes and holds its color.
-This, paired with regenerative / carbon positive farming methods and chemically recycling cotton textiles, will help position denim as a sustainable category
+This, paired with regenerative / carbon positive farming methods and chemically recycling cotton textiles, will help position denim as a ‘sustainable’ category.

-Maurizio Donadi, Atelier & Repairs
+Maurizio Donadi, Founder, Atelier & Repairs

 While innovation is about technical experimentation and may take time, the first innovative step to make denim a more sustainable garment is to produce less of it.